 Roasting asparagus may be the absolute easiest way to cook it.
-Just turn on the oven, put the asparagus in a pan, and 15 minutes later you have tender, grassy asparagus ready to eat.
-You can roast as much as asparagus as you can fit in a single layer* in a pan or baking sheet, so it's perfect to make for a crowd (especially since it's just as delicious at room temperature).
+Just turn on the oven, put the asparagus in a pan, and 15 minutes later you have tender asparagus, full of grassy green flavor, ready to eat.
+You can roast as much as asparagus as you can fit in a single layer* in a pan or baking sheet, so it's perfect to make for a crowd—especially since it's just as delicious at room temperature.

 While roasted asparagus is tasty all on its own or with a simple squirt of lemon juice, you can jazz it up with a dollop of garlicky aioli or a dish of peppery rouille to dip it in for an extra treat.
 It's also good with green garlic pesto (another particularly spring-like delight) or a drizzle of shallot vinaigrette.

 - 1 bunch asparagus (or more, as you like)